At least once a week in my legal practice I hear the words:

 A narcissist is never wrong nor, do they have any problems.
 They will often say things like “everything’s in your head” or “you’re the problem”.
 If you have any expectation or hope that your narcissist ex will apologise or admit they’ve done something wrong, then let it go right now.

-Forget ever getting any apologies, instead educate yourself about co-dependant relationships and get support to deal with the end of this toxic relationship.
+Forget ever getting any apologies, instead educate yourself about co-dependent relationships and get support to deal with the end of this toxic relationship.

 If you’re going through a divorce and you’re in the middle of negotiations or litigation with a narcissist ex-partner, don’t ever publicly criticise them, in fact best to not criticise them at all.